Make Money Side Hustles

 Clothes

-We talked already about high-end or vintage clothing, but as another option for how to make extra cash, gently-used regular clothing is easy, too — especially if it’s still trendy or comes from a name brand.
+We talked already about high-end or vintage clothing, but as another option for how to make extra cash, selling gently-used regular clothing is easy, too — especially if it’s still trendy or comes from a name brand.
 A lot of young people are choosing to buy used clothing because it costs less and is environmentally friendly.
-The secondhand clothing market is expected to reach $51 billion in five years.
+The secondhand clothing market is expected to reach $350 billion by 2028.

 Take advantage of the demand and start listing your clothing on a resale app.
 I made more than $5,000 selling clothing that no longer fit me on Poshmark, and other apps provide similar platforms for resale.
 Check out the following:

-Where and how to sell your used stuff
+Where and how to sell your old stuff in person

 Garage and yard sales